yonderlabs/api/source/includes/_text-collection.md

 description | string, optional | a textual description of the Text Collection | access_token | string, required | your access token (40 digits) |

+Examples of how-to-call the API and the related output are provided in the right panel.

 ### Get info from a Text Collection - `GET`